For a faster, more profitable home sale

 Feng shui tip: Engage buyer's senses at the door by hanging a wind chime on the front right corner of your house.
 This is the buyer's area of the home.
 Or place a relaxing gurgling water feature near the main entry.

-Good feng shui in the foyer will welcome and direct the flow of energy into the house rather than push it away or weaken it.
-The front entry is usually the "first impression" room.
+Good feng shui in the foyer should welcome and direct the flow of energy into the house rather than push it away or weaken it.
+The front entry is typically the "first impression" room.

-A first impression room is meant to "wow" buyers right away, so they'll want to see the rest of your home.
+A first impression room should "wow" buyers, so they'll want to see the rest of your home.

 Because energy comes through doors, keep entries free of clutter and furniture that could interrupt the flow of energy.

-If the first room off the entry is a bathroom, and it often is, keep the door shut.
+If the first room off the entry is a bathroom, be sure to keep the door shut.
 The sight of a open toilet is taboo in modern feng shui and home staging.

-A mirror that faces the front door is bad design in feng shui because a mirror reflecting the front door pushes energy away instead of welcoming it into the home.
+A mirror that faces the front door is considered bad design in feng shui, because a mirror reflecting the front door pushes energy away instead of welcoming it into the home.

 Home stagers love using mirrors because they expand space and reflect light, making a small space appear larger.
-If you are hard core feng shui, move the mirror to another wall facing a different direction.
+Move the mirror to another wall facing a different direction.

 If you have a perfect "work triangle," (oven-sink-fridge) then your kitchen already has the right balance between the two competing elements of fire and water.

-The most important thing you can do in the kitchen when you have a house for sale, is to keep it spotlessly clean and clutter-free.
+The most important thing you can do in the kitchen when selling your house, is to keep it spotlessly clean and clutter-free.

 Keep counter-tops clear and be sure to declutter the inside of drawers and cabinets, because home buyers WILL look inside to see if there's enough room for their things.